 People generally see what they look for, and hear what they listen for.

-Us General Quotes
+General Practitioner Quotes

 People generally see what they look for, and hear what they listen for.